First Decade (February 11, 1987 to February 10, 1996)

 June 20, 2004

-In the presidential election, incumbent President Gloria Macapagal-Arroyo won a full six-year term, with a margin of just over one million votes over her leading opponent, highly popular movie actor Fernando Poe, Jr. The 3.48-percent margin of victory is the closest in Philippine presidential election history.
-This is the first time she is elected to the office.
-She initially became president on January 20, 2001, after Estrada was ousted by a four-day EDSA People Power Revolution, not through an election.
+In the presidential election, incumbent President Gloria Macapagal-Arroyo secured a full six-year term with a margin of just over one million votes against her leading opponent, the highly popular movie actor Fernando Poe, Jr. This narrow victory, with a 3.48-percent margin, is noted as the closest in Philippine presidential election history.
+It was a pivotal moment for Arroyo, as this marked the first time she was elected to the office.
+Previously, she assumed the presidency on January 20, 2001, following the ousting of former president Joseph Estrada through the four-day EDSA People Power Revolution, thus displaying the unpredictable nature of political transitions in the Philippines.

 October 13, 2004